4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/S%26H.png" width ="48">

->S&H is a simple dual sample and hold module, where control voltages are sampled and held when processed.
+S&H is a simple dual sample and hold module.

 ### Controls
 * **Sam:** channel 1 source input to be sampled and held
-* **In 1:** channel 1 clock gate input to initiate the sample and holding effect
+* **In 1:** channel 1 clock gate input to initiate the sample and holding
 * **Samp:** channel 2 source input to be sampled and held
-* **In 2:** channel 2 clock gate input to initiate the sample and holding effect
+* **In 2:** channel 2 clock gate input to initiate the sample and holding
 * **Out 1:** channel 1 output
 * **Out 2:** channel 2 output